Seven anecdotes from the late actor’s entertaining autobiography.

 As Vaughn notes in his book, Dexter “is the ‘Bashful’ of The Magnificent Seven — the actor in the group who most people fail to name, just as most people forget Bashful when naming the Seven Dwarfs.
 Many movie buffs will mention Eli Wallach as one of the Seven, which is wrong.
 He was great in the picture as Calvera, the leader of the bandit gang that is terrorizing the Mexican villagers we come to rescue.”

-(A melancholy note: Vaughn is the last of that formidable group to ride off into the sunset.)
+(A melancholy note: Vaughn was the last of that formidable group to ride off into the sunset.
+He passed away on Nov.
+11, 2016.)

 Six other choice nuggets to savor in A Fortunate Life: